gregabbott/glon/README.md

     },
     "Types": {
       "Parsed Types": [
-        "The parser has a \"parse_type\" option.",
+        "glon.to_js has a \"parse_type\" option.",
-        "Set it to false to keep all values as strings.", "Set it to true to convert values to types they match.", "Some output target formats don't support some value types.", "The parser converts any unsupported types back to strings."
+        "Set it to false to keep all values as strings.", "Set it to true to convert values to types they match.", "Some output target formats don't support some value types.", "glon.to_js converts any unsupported types back to strings."
       ],
       "Supported Types": {
         "Numbers": {